daviddao/selfdriving/README.md

 /mnt/ds3lab-scratch/lucala/datasets/
 ```

-Note: use the `check_tfrecord` jupyter notebook in the dataset directory to understand data format.
+Note: use the `check_tfrecord` jupyter notebook in the dataset directory to understand the data format.

 Every TFRecord file has 20 sequences and each sequence contains 20 frames divided into K=9, T=10.
 Every frame consists of the ground truth grid map, input grid map, road map, transformation matrix, front facing RGB, segmentation and depth image as well as the direction vector.